agustingonzalez28/2231LSemesterProject/Readme.md

 - History of Hip-Hop (3 articles)
 - Achilles Tears in Basketball (4 articles)

 In addition, there is also a text file with all the stop words that need to be removed from the articles.
 This file is accessed through the use of a Scanner in the StopWordRemover Class.
+There are also 3 files, lexicon_scores.txt, negative-words.txt, and positive-words.txt, information used to validate the attitude of the articles.

 ## textReader Package Information

 This is the main package for this program, in its current state.
-It includes 4 .java files storing java classes.
+It includes 8 .java files storing java classes.
 These classes are needed to process the text files, collecting the words and analyzing them.
-The 4 classes are:
+The 8 classes are:

 - ReadTxtFile Class
 - FileStats Class
 - StopWordRemover Class
+- NegativeWordCounter Class
+- PositiveWordCounter Class
+- WordAttitudeChecker Class
+- ArticleComparer Class
 - Main Class

 #### Imported Java Classes:

-We imported 6 Java Classes necessary for processing the words from the text file and collecting them for analysis.
+We imported 9 Java Classes necessary for processing the words from the text file and collecting them for analysis.

 - java.io.File
 - java.io.FileNotFoundException
+- java.io.BufferedReader;
+- java.io.FileReader;
+- java.io.IOException;
 - java.util.ArrayList
 - java.util.Set
 - java.util.HashSet